-Candidate Filtering: The Strategic Use of Electoral Fraud in Russia
+Candidate Filtering: The Strategic Use of Electoral Manipulations in Russia

 Keywords: elections, fraud, autocracy, authoritarian regimes, Russia, campaigns